 The hurricane force winds from Hurricane Isaac caused major damage to the City's facilities.
 The damages mostly consisted of wind-driven rain penetrating building envelopes causing water damage to building interiors and high winds damaging the buildings' roofing, glazing, and cladding.
-The work was done by a City contractor under a Job Order Contract (JOC).
-The following is a list of the significant damage and repairs to City facilities:
+The following City facilities sustained significant damage to City facilities included but not limited to: